himg90/omscs-notes/content/extra/transaction_isolation.md

 Isolation is the property of transactions that requires each transaction to see a consistent database at all times.
 In other words, an executing transaction cannot reveal its results to other concurrent transactions before its commitment.

 > *Isolation* in the sense of ACID means that concurrently executing transactions are isolated from each other: they cannot step on each other’s toes.
 The classic database textbooks formalize isolation as *serializability*, which means that each transaction can pretend that it is the only transaction running on the entire database.
-The database ensures that when the transactions have committed, the result is the same as if they had run *serially* (one after another), even though in reality they may have run con‐ currently.
+The database ensures that when the transactions have committed, the result is the same as if they had run *serially* (one after another), even though in reality they may have run concurrently.

 > Atomicity and isolation also apply when a single object is being changed.
 For example, imagine you are writing a 20 KB JSON document to a database.